 - Measure out the dry ingredients in a bowl and set aside.

 - Scoop dough into a sprayed or lightly oiled rectangular or square container.
 Now do an envelope fold: fold bottom third of the dough up, then the top third down, then the left and right, like an envelope.
 Then place your hands beneath the dough and flip it over, so that the folds are underneath.
-Let it rest, covered with a lid, for an hour at room temperature.
+Let it rest, covered with a lid, for 45 min at room temperature.